ASE A3 Manual Drive Train and Axles

 - C. Worn universal joints.

 Answer A is wrong.
-A leaking axle seal results in fluid draining into the brake unit.
+A leaking axle seal drains fluid into the brake unit.

 Answer B is wrong.
 Overfilled fluid would not likely cause repeated failure.